 Recently, ExpressVPN had to go through a public ordeal regarding its part in the attempt to cover up the details of a high-profile assassination.
 It had come to light that the VPN service and its leased servers were used by the assailants to cover up the assassination details of Russian diplomat Andrey Karlov.

 In 2016, Andrey Karlov was working as the Russian Ambassador in Turkey when the assassination happened.
 On the 19th of December, the diplomat was addressing an art gallery in Ankara, Turkey, when Mevlüt Mert Altintaş assassinated him.

 There were strong allegations that the unknown accomplice of Altintaş used ExpressVPN to log into his accounts on social media in order to delete any evidence that might incriminate him.
 In this process, ExpressVPN’s reputation was dragged through the mud.

 Another case in point is a VPN provider called Private Internet Access (PIA).
-It was subpoenaed by the FBI around the same time.
+The FBI sent it a subpoena around the same time.
 With a no-logs policy similar to many services, PIA had proven that it values its users’ privacy.
-FBI was unable to retrieve any data that could be linked to its users’ activities online and their identities.
+FBI was unable to retrieve any data that can link to its users’ activities online and their identities.

 VPNs Which Didn’t Pass the Test

 A VPN’s sole purpose is to protect its customers’ privacy.
 While some proved to be worthy of our trust, some have failed big time.
 In other words, not every VPN provider can prove that they stick to the rules.
 There are some guilty parties who got caught:

 - HideMyAss and the LulzSec group: In 2011, HideMyAss revealed its identities of LulzSec, the website hacking group, which was the beginning of their end.

 - EarthVPN: Dutch police in 2014 seized a server of EarthVPN in connection with a hoax bomb threat call.